SpreeHertz/Get-Into-Coding/README.md

 I see that there are many people who wanna get into the vast world of coding.
 I hope this simple repository helps you what to do.

-Note: This gist is a work in progress.
+Note: This repository is a work in progress.

 # Table of contents
 * [What can I make with code?](#what-can-i-make-with-code)